surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Variables.md

 $Global:Computers = "Server01"
 ```

-For any script or command that executes out of session, you need the `Using`
+For any script or command that executes out of session, you need the `Using:`
 scope modifier to embed variable values from the calling session scope, so that
 out of session code can access them.